Skip to content

 Most freelancers bill 50-70% of their total work time.
 The rest goes to admin, marketing, client communication, proposals, invoicing, and unpaid work.
 New freelancers often start around 40-50% billable and improve as their pipeline stabilizes.

 US freelancers typically pay 25-40% combined (federal income + state income + 15.3% self-employment tax, minus the deduction for half of SE tax).
 Your actual rate depends on income level, state, and deductions.
-When in doubt, use 30% as a working estimate and consult a CPA for your specific situation.
+When in doubt, use 30% as a working estimate and consult a CPA.

 Most successful freelancers plan for 46-48 working weeks per year.
 That leaves 4-6 weeks for vacation, sick leave, and unexpected downtime.
 Planning for 52 weeks of full utilization is unrealistic and leads to burnout.

 Hourly rates protect you on scope-creep-prone work.
-Project rates work better when the scope is clear and you're efficient — you keep the upside.
-Many experienced freelancers quote projects (calculated at their hourly rate × estimated hours × 20-30% buffer) and reserve hourly billing for retainers or clearly open-ended work.
+Project rates work better when scope is clear and you're efficient, you keep the upside.
+Many experienced freelancers quote projects (hourly rate × estimated hours × 20-30% buffer) and reserve hourly billing for retainers or clearly open-ended work.

-Software subscriptions (Adobe, Notion, Slack, etc.), hardware (computer, peripherals, amortized), internet/phone, home office deduction (if applicable), professional insurance, accounting software, legal fees, professional development, and business coaching.
-Don't forget the small recurring costs — they add up.
+Software subscriptions (Adobe, Notion, Slack), hardware (computer, peripherals, amortized), internet/phone, home-office deduction, professional insurance, accounting software, legal fees, professional development, and coaching.
+Don't forget the small recurring costs, they add up.